Student Code of Conduct

 2. giving aid to or seeking aid from another person where doing so is prohibited by the instructor, or using unauthorized assistance, material, or study aids during an examination, quiz, or other academic work;

-3. failing to make any effort to prevent another from using unauthorized assistance, material, or study aids during an examination, quiz, or other academic work;
+3. failing to make any effort to prevent another from using unauthorized assistance, artificial intelligence, material, or study aids during an examination, quiz, or other academic work;

 4. failing to comply with instructions given by the person administering the test;